JFan1997/CPSim/docs/source/2_install.rst

 FAQ
 ~~~~~~~~~~~~~~~
-Can't run the commands successfully?

-Please read requiements.txt, and make sure all the packages have the correct version installed.
+1. TypeError: 'max_iters' is an invalid keyword argument for this function

+Line 149 in src/cpsim/controllers/LP_cvxpy.py
+"max_iter" to "max_iters" or "max_iters" to "max_iter"

+2. NameError: name 'imath' is not defined

+go to "anaconda3/envs/demo3/lib/python3.8/site-packages/cpsim/models/nonlinear/vessel.py" in your anaconda's path
+add "from interval import imath, interval" in line 8.

-Meet an error from plot?
+3. Meet an error from plot?

 Try to enlarge the max_index in settings.py.

-Solver failed?
+4. Solver failed?

-Sorry, somtimes our method can't solve the problem.
+Sorry, somtimes our methods can't solve the problem.
 Please change the settings.